6 Possible Causes of Low Body Temperature and What They Mean

 When to See a Doctor

-You don't need to run to the doctor every time your body temperature raises or lowers a degree or two.
-As mentioned earlier, a temperature as low as 97 degrees Fahrenheit (36 degrees Celsius) can be perfectly normal if you otherwise feel well.
+You don't need to run to the doctor every time your body temperature rises or dips a degree or two.
+A temperature as low as 97 degrees Fahrenheit (36 degrees Celsius) can be perfectly normal if you otherwise feel well.

-But you should see your doctor if your body temperature is regularly less than 97 degrees Fahrenheit, especially if you experience other signs or symptoms, according to the Cleveland Clinic.
+But you should see your doctor if your body temperature is regularly less than 97 degrees Fahrenheit, especially if you experience other symptoms, according to the Cleveland Clinic.

-Per the Mayo Clinic, call 911 for emergency medical care if any warning signs or symptoms indicating possible hypothermia or sepsis occur, including:
+Per the Mayo Clinic, call 911 if you or anyone you know experience any warning signs or symptoms of hypothermia or sepsis, including:

 • Shivering